codingconcepts/dgs/README.md

 ### Generate data

-Once you have a dgs config file, you can generate data
+Once you have a dgs config file, you can generate data.

 ```sh
 dgs gen data \